The lovely little village of Kenmare in Kerry is one of our favourite villages in Ireland.

 What are the best places to stay in Kenmare?

-There’s a number of different places to stay in Kenmare in Kerry, depending on how much you’re willing to spend.
-Under the Kenmare accommodation heading above, you’ll find a link to where we’d recommend.
+There’s a number of different places to stay in Kenmare in Kerry, depending on how much you’re willing to spend (see guide above).